Skip to main content

 If you use U.Porto's technological infrastructures, including wi-fi networks, some of your personal data will be automatically collected and analysed in order to monitor the security of those infrastructures and prevent their misuse.
 For more information on this topic, you can consult U.Porto’s Policy on Acceptable Use of Technological Infrastructures.

-The U.Porto portals use cookies to ensure the best possible user experience whenever you visit us.
+The U.Porto Websites may use cookies to ensure the best possible user experience whenever you visit us.
 Cookies are small electronic files stored on your device, which allow platforms to distinguish each visitor and maintain their preferences throughout the respective session.
-For more information about the types of cookies used by U.Porto, you can consult the privacy policies of each of its portals.
+For more information about the types of cookies used by U.Porto, you can consult the privacy policies of each of its Websites.

 • issue the U.Porto card;